 Before you reach out for a cookie, ask yourself if you have had water or if you are actually feeling thirsty.

 Consume Fruits and Vegetables That Are High in Fibre

 When it comes to overcoming sugar cravings, it really does boil down to mind over matter.
 You need to make a conscious effort to choose healthier options such as fruits and vegetables that are high in fibre.
 Fibre-rich foods helps to provide satiety and wholesome foods like fruits and vegetables supplies our bodies with important nutrients needed to maintain good health.

-Consider making yourself a green smoothie as a delicious substitute for that high fat, sugary sweet milkshake… yes, we mean “that milkshake with ice cream”.
+Consider making yourself a smoothie as a delicious substitute for that high-fat, sugary sweet milkshake… yes, we mean “that milkshake with ice cream”.